Breitenbush Hot Springs (thermal mineral springs): Water profile

 The geothermally heated water emerges from over thirty springs at 356 °F (180 °C), and cool to between 198 °F (92 °C) and 150 °F (65 °C) at the surface.
 The mineral content includes analcime, anhydrite, calcite, calcium, chalcedony, lithium, magnesium, microcline, muscovite, sodium, sulfate, potassium, and quartz.

 Geology

 The Breitenbush hot springs geothermal area is located on the boundary between the Western Cascade late-Tertiary rocks and the High Cascade rocks which are younger in geological age.
 The Western Cascade rock formations include the pumice-rich, crystal-vitric Breitenbush Tuff, tuffaceous sandstone, the Detroit Beds, and mudflow breccia.
 The Breitenbush Tuff is covered by the basaltic lava and breccia of the Outerson Formation.
 Erosion has occurred in many of the volcanic landforms, but the residuum of the High Cascade volcanoes are still recognizable.

 Location

 The springs are located in the Willamette National Forest.
-The Lower Breitenbush hot springs area us are on public land managed by the USDA Forest Service; and are not to be confused with the resort establishment, Breitenbush Hot Springs, where some of the upper hot springs are located on private property and are accessible only to paying guests of the commercial establishment.
+The Lower Breitenbush hot springs area us are on public land managed by the USDA Forest Service; and are not to be confused with the resort establishment, Breitenbush Hot Springs Retreat & Conference Center, where some of the upper hot springs are located on private property and are accessible only to paying guests of the commercial establishment.